 ASAKA QUARTET

 The Asaka Quartet is a prizewinning string quartet formed in 2021 at the Royal Academy of Music in London.
-They are currently the Open Academy/Wigmore Hall Fellowship Ensemble for 2023/24 and were previously Chamber Music Fellows at the Royal Academy for 2022/23.
-They also hold the position of Quartet in Residence for 2023-2026 at Oxfords Wolfson College.
+They hold the position of Quartet in Residence for 2023-2026 at Oxfords Wolfson College and are Britten Pears Young Artists for 2024-25.
+They were the Open Academy/Wigmore Hall Fellowship Ensemble for 2023/24 and were also previously Chamber Music Fellows at the Royal Academy for 2022/23.
 Yielding from China, Hong Kong and Scotland, the Asaka’s each bring with them their own identities.
 They pride themselves on communicating their enjoyment of making music together and sharing this with their audiences, with a keen interest in music by underrepresented composers.

 Asaka also enjoy working with young musicians.
-In November 2022 they visited the Poole Society for Young Musicians to coach the young chamber ensembles, and they are very much looking forward to return for more masterclasses and a recital in April 2023.
+In November 2022 they visited the Poole Society for Young Musicians to coach the young chamber ensembles and returned for more masterclasses and a recital in April the following year.
 They have also presented workshops introducing the String Quartet to primary school children across Exmoor as part of the Two Moors Festival.

 As close friends, growing up on opposite sides of the world to the most contrasting of cultures, they have a keen interest in learning and experiencing new things, which lead them to enjoy discovering and sharing underrepresented music.
 Through presenting creative and innovative programmes, they invite their audiences to discover new repertoire from a fresh and exciting perspective.

-Asaka are delighted to have been selected for The Stoller Hall’s ‘Emerging Artists Scheme’ and are also one of Chamber Music Scotlands ‘Ones to Watch’ for 2022/23.
+Asaka Quartet were also previously selected for The Stoller Hall’s ‘Emerging Artists Scheme’ 2023-24 and were one of Chamber Music Scotlands ‘Ones to Watch’ for 2022/23.